| Page 29 | Alexander Street

 About Alexander Street Press

 Alexander Street Press is an electronic publisher of award-winning online collections in the humanities, social sciences, performing arts, and music.
+Since its beginnings in 2000, Alexander Street has developed a reputation for uniquely powerful search capabilities powered by Alexander Street’s Semantic Indexing™ and for offering content not available anywhere else.
 Alexander Street collections are available to library and educational institutions via annual subscription or outright purchase of perpetual rights.
-For more information, visit http://www.alexanderstreet.com or contact Meg Keller at mkeller [at] alexanderstreet [dot] com (mkeller [at] alexanderstreet [dot] com).

-Underground and Independent Comics, Comix, and Graphic Novels can be accessed online at http://comx.alexanderstreet.com.
-Anyone may browse this collection for free.
-Document-level access requires authentication.
-Reviewers, media contacts, libraries, and university faculty may request immediate access to the collection by emailing Meg Keller at mkeller [at] alexanderstreet [dot] com (mkeller [at] alexanderstreet [dot] com) or phoning 202-641-7819 for a username and password.
+Reviewers, media contacts, libraries, and university faculty may request access to Music Online by emailing Meg Keller at mkeller [at] alexanderstreet [dot] com (mkeller [at] alexanderstreet [dot] com)

 Contact Details